-A trailing stop or stop loss order will not guarantee an execution at or near the activation price.
+A trailing stop or stop order will not guarantee an execution at or near the activation price.
 Once activated, they compete with other incoming market orders.

 Maximum potential reward for a long put is limited by the amount that the underlying stock can fall.

-This strategy provides only temporary protection from a decline in the price of the corresponding stock.
+The long put strategy provides only temporary protection from a decline in the price of the corresponding stock.
 Should the long put position expire worthless, the entire cost of the put position would be lost.

 The covered call strategy can limit the upside potential of the underlying stock position, as the stock would likely be called away in the event of substantial stock price increase.